 Construction Laborer Resume Questions

-As with any resume, format is very important.
+appropriate for your experience is very important.
 Dividing your resume into standard sections, such as “Summary,” “Skills/Qualifications,” “Experience,” and “Education,” allows employers to recognize qualified candidates at a glance.
 You can see examples of what to include in these sections and how to organize them in our construction labor resume sample.

 Potential employers spend about six seconds on each resume they receive, so keep yours brief and to the point.
 Keeping your resume to a single page, as shown in the construction labor resume sample, helps you focus on the information most relevant to the job.
 The idea is to stress skills and abilities directly related to the specific job.
 If you truly have relevant experience, skills, or certifications important to the job, you may go into a second page, but never exceed two pages for a resume.
-Again, a single page is best whenever possible.
+Again, choosing a single page resume template

 Sending resumes by email is a standard practice among employers these days, so you must pay attention to the format you save your resume in.
 The most common are PDF, .doc, and .txt format.
 Most job postings specifically state which format to use, but not all.
 If format isn’t specified, the best option is PDF because your page formatting stays the same.
 Opening the resume in a different version of .doc or .txt than the original resume may mess up margins, resume fonts

 Having no experience doesn’t necessarily mean you don’t have the skills.
 The key is to emphasize your selling points as shown on our construction labor resume sample.
 Are you a fast learner?
 Do you work well in a team?
 Did you help build your neighbor’s deck or your grandfather’s barn?
 While these aren’t actual job experiences, they do give you skills important to construction labor.
 State your goals clearly in a clean format that is easy to read and include relevant education, such as a building trades or a drafting course in high school or college.
 Applicable experience doesn’t have to come from previous construction employment.